-Assays are typically performed in black, low-volume 384-well plates (Corning Part#3676).
-However, white plates may yield higher quality data (Corning Part#3673) for assays that give a relatively low assay window (1.5 to 2 fold) that are being measured on monochromater-based instruments or older filter-based instruments.
-For most kinases and most plate readers, plate color has little or no impact.
+Assays are typically performed in white low-volume 384-well plates (Corning Part#3673 or Granier 784207) or black, low-volume 384-well plates (Corning Part#3676).
+White plates are generally recommended as they yield higher quality data for many assays, especially those with a relatively low assay window (1.5 to 2 fold) or those that are being measured on monochromater-based instruments or some filter-based instruments (e.g. Perkin Elmer EnVision®).
+In other cases, black and white plates yield comparable data.